 A steroid injection

-A steroid injection into, or near to, the shoulder joint brings good relief of symptoms for several weeks in some cases.
+A steroid injection into, or near to, the shoulder joint can bring good relief of symptoms for several weeks in some cases.
 Steroids reduce inflammation.
 It is not a cure, as symptoms tend to return gradually.
 However, many people welcome the relief that a steroid injection can bring.
+Steroid injections can cause harm - for example, by damaging the tendons inside the shoulder, introducing infection or causing bleeding.

 An operation is sometimes considered if other treatments do not help.
 Techniques that are used include: